gaps-closure/hal/README.md

 cd ~/gaps/top-level/hal/
 daemon/hal test/sample.cfg
 ```

+### HAL End-to-End
+If two network ndoes are available, then HAL can be run on each node.
+Each node then has a separate conifguration script.

 ### HAL command options
 To see the HAL daemon command options, run with the -h option.
 Below shows the current options: